steedos/steedos-platform/README.md

 </p>

 <p align="center">
-Steedos Platform is a low code development platform with visual modeling and descriptive programming.
+Steedos Platform is an open source alternative to salesforce low code development platform.
 You can easily create intelligent and mobile enterprise applications by clicking the mouse.
 </p>

 <h3 align="center">